elixir-europe/sco-community/docs/pages/training/index.md

 ## Existing materials

-Below you can find a list of course instances collected by the recent SCO ELIXIR community survey:
+Below you can find a list of course instances collected by the recent training survey conducted by the ELIXIR Single-Cell Omics Community.
+These courses have materials inc. slides and exercises available online, some of them provide recorded lectures too.

 <br>